Natural Food Brands’ Social Media: Tips and Tricks

 Because natural foods can be pricier and harder to come by than other brands, offering free samples and engaging customers in creative contests can be an effective tool for natural food brands’ social media strategy.

-Chobani also began tailoring their marketing content to fit the nature of these social media outlets by creating “pinnable” images of photographs of foods created using their product.
-They also mastered this technique by adding searchable keywords in the descriptions.
+Chobani also began tailoring its marketing content to fit the nature of these social media outlets by creating “pinnable” images of photographs of foods created using its product.
+Chobani also mastered this technique by adding searchable keywords in the descriptions.

 As we know from Facebook’s recent news feed algorithm changes, people are looking for a more human connection on their social media feeds.
 Providing that personal experience for your customers is a great way to stay on their radar.